-CO1: Apply the Python tools and techniques to develop GUI application.
+CO1: Apply the Python tools and techniques to develop GUI application using DBMS

-CO2: Apply their knowledge to work on assigned/self-identified project.
+CO2: Apply their knowledge to work on assigned/self-identified assignment.

 CO3: Demonstrate an ability to work in teams and manage the conduct of the research study.